-Founded in 1959, California Lutheran University is home to more than 2,808 undergraduate and 1,352 graduate students who come from more than 66 countries and represent a wide variety of faiths.
+Founded in 1959 and formally recognized as a Hispanic-Serving Institution since 2016, California Lutheran University is home to 2,377 undergraduate and 1,033 graduate students.
+Our students come from 59 countries and represent a wide spectrum of faith and spirituality.

-Both in the classroom and outside of it, everyone at Cal Lutheran is committed to helping each student pursue their passions to discover their purpose, and follow that purpose to transform their community — and the world.
+Both in and out of the classroom, everyone at Cal Lutheran is committed to helping each student pursue their passions to discover their purpose, and by following that purpose, transform their community — and the world.

 Simply put, everyone is welcome here.
-Our students come from more than 66 countries and 30 different denominations and faith backgrounds.
-So no one is an outsider.
-This is a place for everyone.
+Our students come from more than 59 countries and 30 different denominations and faith backgrounds.
+No one is an outsider.

-Cal Lutheran's main 225-acre Thousand Oaks campus (located between Los Angeles and Santa Barbara) is complemented by four satellite centers in Oxnard, Santa Maria, Westlake Village, and Woodland Hills.
+Cal Lutheran's main 225-acre Thousand Oaks campus (located between Los Angeles and Santa Barbara) is complemented by satellite centers in Oxnard, Santa Maria and Westlake Village.

 Pacific Lutheran Theological Seminary, located in Berkeley, California, is one of eight seminaries of the Evangelical Lutheran Church in America (ELCA) and a founding member of the Graduate Theological Union.